NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes <!--REQ-396-->

-* Updated display of x-axis units on the homepage’s Human Body chart to more easily display increased case counts for newly-added projects <!--PRTL-2925-->
+* Updated display of x-axis units on the homepage Human Body chart to more easily display increased case counts for newly-added projects <!--PRTL-2925-->

 ### Bugs Fixed Since Last Release